 Please note room change requests are based on space availability.
 If we are able to process your request, we will contact you via email.

 Can students bring a car?
 A bike?
 What are the public transportation options?
 First year students are not allowed to bring cars to campus and will not be given a parking pass.
 Students are allowed to bring bikes and we provide both outdoor and covered bike racks.

-There are numerous Metro bus stops on the campus perimeter and Public Safety provides discounted bus passes.
+There are numerous Metro bus stops on the campus perimeter and Transportation and Parking Services provides discounted bus passes.

 What happens if roommates don’t get along?
 We encourage roommates to communicate over the summer about sleep habits, study habits, favorite music, etc. During the first few weeks of the fall quarter, roommates will craft a roommate agreement outlining their agreed upon expectations for their living situation.
 Learning to live with someone is an important life skill, and we provide both student and professional staff support to residents as they navigate this opportunity.
 Resident Assistants (RAs) are there to help mediate conflicts and students should contact their RA first with any issues that arise.
 If necessary to come to a solution or to determine if a room change is needed, the RA staff will refer students to HRL professional staff.